-- Directory: Determines the base directory from which files should be imported.
-All data files that you want to import should be in this directory or one of its subdirectories.
-If you use the "Browse" button, you can select one or several files.
-The directory in which the files reside will be set as the base directory.
-If you select several files, Blickshift Analytics will try to automatically set the Filename Filter Include option accordingly. - Include Subdirectories: If selected, also import all files residing in subdirectories of the selected directory, if they fulfill the Include and Exclude filters. - Filename Filter Include: A filename filter for all the files you want to include.
+Filename Filter Include: A filename filter for all the files you want to include.
 In the simplest case (e.g. when you select several files with the "Browse" button) this is a space-separated list of filenames.
 Note that the filenames need to be enclosed in quotation marks if they contain spaces.
-The filter can contain the wildcard character to signal that any none, one or several arbitrary character(s) can be in its place.
-Let's assume you have a number of files called "Particpant1.csv", "Participant2.csv", ..., "Participant35.csv".
+The filter can contain the wildcard character \ to signal that any none, one or several arbitrary character(s) can be in its place.
+Let's assume you have a number of files called "Participant1.csv", "Participant2.csv", ..., "Participant35.csv".